linrongbin16/commons.nvim/docs/commons_tables.md

 ##### `none`

-Whether no entry is satisfied the unary detect function, e.g. all entries are not satisfied.
+Whether no entry is satisfied the predicate function, e.g. all entries are not satisfied.

 ?> This API usually can be named to `noneOf`, `noneMatch` in other programming languages.